 If using an immersion blender chop the chocolate until it is in very small pieces, no bigger than a lentil.
 Place the chocolate in a large bowl.
 Heat the almond milk until just boiling (this can be done in the microwave).
 Pour the almond milk slowly over the chocolate while blending with the immersion blender.
 Add the vanilla and blend until smooth and glossy.

 Pour the ganache into a shallow dish and let stand at room temperature until it has set, at least a few hours (the time it will take to set is determined by how warm the kitchen is).
-Once the ganache has set it can be stored in an airtight container at room temperature for up to a week or in the refrigerator for up to a month.
-If the kitchen is on the warm side it is better to store the ganache in the refrigerator so that it is firm enough to pipe.
+Once the ganache has set it can be stored in the refrigerator for up to a month.

 To fill the cups place the ganache in a pastry bag fit with a large tip.
 (I like a star tip, but a round tip will work too.)
 If you do not have a pastry bag the ganache can be piped out of a large ziplock bag with a corner cut off.
 Pipe the ganache into the chocolate cups and top with assorted garnishes, such as candied kumquats, natural maraschino cherries, fresh fruit like strawberries or raspberries, or even some grated chocolate or a chocolate covered coffee bean.*

-*if making these for Passover use fresh fruit or chocolate since the candied fruit toppings are not certified Kosher for Passover.
+*if making these for Passover use fresh fruit , chocolate or homemade candied kumquats since the purchased candied fruit toppings are not certified Kosher for Passover.